 When preparing and writing your thesis or dissertation, it's important to remember a couple of things.
 First, The Graduate School sets detailed requirements for the format and structure of all publications; and, second, Miami submits its theses and dissertations to OhioLINK's Electronic Theses and Dissertations Center.
-Please contact the Graduate School at firstname.lastname@example.org for further information and a copy of the guidelines, or call (513) 529-4125.
+Information on guidelines and templates can be found at the Graduate School’s Theses and Dissertations page.
+Students must use the front matter templates that are available on this webpage.
+For further questions, email firstname.lastname@example.org.

 If you would like to have personal copies of your thesis bound, this service is provided by Heckman Binders.
 You can find more information at their website: http://www.thesisondemand.com.

 The Scholarly Commons is Miami University's digital repository for scholarly work created by faculty, students, and staff.
 By offering a central location for depositing research or other scholarly work -including datasets, working papers, pre-publication scholarship, and published papers, the Scholarly Commons makes research available to a wider audience, helps ensure its long-term preservation, and can be used to fulfill grant-funded mandates such as those from NSF and NIH.
 The Scholarly Commons is built using DSpace, open-source software created at the Massachusetts Institute of Technology.
 Please see the FAQ page for more information.